anditherobot/housesocial/README.md

 A small house social network.

 ## A limited set of users can post: text, pictures and videos.
-## Each user has a profile with ther own post history.
+## Each user has a profile with their own post history.

 ### built with django + sqlite